What are waves?

 live in the northern hemisphere, far from the equator, you've probably

-noticed that there are more waves around in the autumn or spring than
+noticed that there are more waves around in the fall (autumn) or spring than

 in the summer.
-In the UK, for example, there's most wind in the autumn
+In the UK, for example, there's most wind in the fall

 and winter—and that's usually the best time of year for surfing in